MicrosoftDocs/memdocs/sccm/core/misc/user-experience-analytics-preview.md

 # <a name="bkmk_uea"></a> Endpoint analytics private preview

 > [!Note]
 > This information relates to a preview feature which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
+>
+> For more information about changes to Endpoint analytics, see [What's new in Endpoint analytics](whats-new-endpoint-analytics.md).

 ## Endpoint analytics overview